GiancarloGomez/ColdFusion-Twilio-Library/README.md

 and much more.
 See https://www.twilio.com/docs for more information.

 ## USAGE
 To test the code locally, you can pull this repo and run [CommandBox](https://www.ortussolutions.com/products/commandbox) from the root by executing `box server start`.
-Open up Application.cfc and enter the settings to be able to run the examples in the index file.
+Open up Application.cfc to see how to instantiate the library and enter the settings to be able to run the examples in the index file.

 ## EXAMPLES
 The main entry point is still the same as the original version by using the `newRequest()` function as follows.